ubergarm/r1-ktransformers-guide/README.md

 * [ktransformers deepseek-r1 faq](https://kvcache-ai.github.io/ktransformers/en/FAQ.html)

 ## Error Logs
 I'm getting this on my new ARCH Linux box when trying to build ktransformers.
-Seems to work okay on 22.04 box though.
+Seems to work okay on my Ubuntu 22.04 box though.
 I tried it on Python 3.11 first, and then on 3.12 just to see including updating torch to latest cu128 nightly.
 No dice.
-It may be the same thing as [ktransformers GH Issues #217](https://github.com/kvcache-ai/ktransformers/issues/217)
+It may be the same thing as [ktransformers GH Issues #217](https://github.com/kvcache-ai/ktransformers/issues/217) Seems likely an issue with too new of `nvcc --version` `Build cuda_12.0.r12.0/compiler.32267302_0` works with CUDA 12.8 `Build cuda_12.8.r12.8/compiler.35404655_0` is *too new* and throws this error:
 ```
       /mnt/astrodata/llm/ktransformers/ktransformers/venv/lib/python3.12/site-packages/torch/utils/cpp_extension.py:492:
       UserWarning: There are no c++ version bounds defined for CUDA version 12.8